 - Altogether, in Kuusamo there are almost 40 000 beds for guests, of which the majority are at the Ruka Ski Resort.
 The ski resort is 22 km from Oulanka.
 There are also several hotels in the Ruka area.

-- Oulanka Visitor Centre loans out infant backpacks to carry the family's youngest in.
-Visitors must pay a deposit.
+- From Oulanka Visitor Centre you can rent infant backpacks to carry the family's youngest in.

 - Oulanka National Park's partners have hiking gears for rent.